suncoast-devs/handbook/meta/legacy/pages/chapter-2/05-react-app-practice/homework.md

+---
-# Stay in and watch TV
+title: Stay in and watch TV
+---

 This weekend, you will create a "TV guide" website.
 This will use an API, and few pages to display what is currently showing.